CyberShadow/dhcptest/README.md

 It will listen for DHCP replies, and allow sending DHCP discover packets using the "d" command.
 Type `help` in interactive mode for more information.

+If you do not receive any replies, try using the `--bind` option to bind to a specific local interface.

 The program can also run in automatic mode if the `--query` switch is specified on the command line.
 The program has a number of switches - run `dhcptest --help` to see a list.